jabichebli/RetailTurnoverForecast/README.md

 - Forecast accuracy comparison against latest ABS values

 ## Feedback
-<div style="text-align: justify;">If you have questions, suggestions, or feedback on this analysis, feel free to [contact me](https://jabichebli.github.io/jabichebli/contact/).
-Your input is welcome and appreciated.</div>
+If you have questions, suggestions, or feedback on this analysis,  feel free to [contact me](https://jabichebli.github.io/jabichebli/contact/).
+Your input is welcome and appreciated.